 Jay has been a resident of Eastampton Township since 1991.
-For 10 years he lived in Eastampton Mews and served as President on the board of the Eastampton Mews Homeowners Association.
+For 10 years he lined in Eastampton Mews and served as President on the board of the Eastampton Mews Homeowners Association.
 In 2001 he and his family moved to the Lakeview section of town.
 Prior to his election to Eastampton Township Council, he was active on the Township’s Environmental Commission and was Vice Chair of the Township’s Land Use Planning Board.

-For the past 28 years Jay has been employed as an environmental professional at the New Jersey Department of Environmental Protection and has a diverse background in several clean water programs working on initiatives such as watershed restoration, sustainability and controlling water pollution.
+For the past 30 years Jay has been employed as an environmental professional at the New Jersey Department of Environmental Protection and has a diverse background in several clean water programs working on initiatives such as watershed restoration, sustainability and controlling water pollution.
 He also represents the State of New Jersey on the federal Delaware Estuary Program, working with partners from around the region in the corporate, public and non-profit sectors.

-Jay was first elected to Township Council in 2008 and served as Deputy Mayor in 2009 and Mayor in 2010.
-He has represented Township Council on the Environmental Commission and the Economic Development Advisory Committee.
+Jay was first elected to Township Council in 2008 and served as Deputy Mayor in 2009 and as Mayor in 2010 and 2017.
+He has represented the Township Council on the Environmental Commission and Economic Development Advisory Committee.
 Currently, Jay is the Eastampton Township Council representative on the Land Use Planning Board.